donjo/slim-tiger-92/README.md

 deno task start
 ```

-This will start the Fresh server, as configured in `deno.json` at the root of this project.
+This will start Fresh server, as configured in `deno.json` at the root of this project.
 Your project will be monitored for changes, and restart if necessary.

 ## Running on Deno Deploy